-To learn more about what you need to know to sell from home, check my course: Home Bakery Regulations: everything you need to start a legal home baking business in 60 days or less.
+To learn more about what you need to know to sell from home, you can check my course: Home Bakery Regulations: Everything you need to start a legal home baking business in 60 days or less.

-Deciding what to sell is a difficult task for people who love to bake! (why? because we like to bake everything!)
+Deciding what to sell is a difficult task for people who love to bake because, so often, we like to bake everything!

 You can ask your friends and co-workers which of your baked goods they like best, bake something that you’re known for, or try something new.

-Just remember that you can't be all things to all people.
-Once you find a few baked goods that sell well, and that you enjoy and make a profit on, you can specialize in those treats.
+Just remember that you can’t be all things to all people.
+Once you find a few baked goods that sell well and make a profit, you can specialize in those treats.

 I decided to start small just to get the hang of it.
 I included cookies, bars, and muffins in my first round of treat boxes.

-I started with a simple box that can hold about $10-$15 dollars worth of assorted treats.
+For my online sale, I started with a medium-sized box that could hold about 6-8 assorted treats.
 I planned to make assorted boxes with a few different types of treats inside.